AVEVA/sample-adh-data_views_r-r/README.md

 ### Test Using RStudio

+The unit tests for this sample were built using [testthat](https://cran.r-project.org/web/packages/testthat/index.html).
+- The authentication test confirms that a token of non-trivial length is returned
+- The data view interpolated data test confirms that the correct data is received for the specified time period.
+This is done by obtaining the data frame from the library, then using the [all.equal](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/all.equal) function to compare it against a data frame generated from a locally-stored csv representing the "correct" answer.
+This style of test ensures that data retrieval and pagination are working.

+To run the automated tests:
 - Open the library in RStudio
+- Prepare the `sampleoutput.csv` for comparison (this repo's .gitignore prevents any sampleoutput.csv file from being checked in)
+  - If using Wind Turbine Data
+    - Rename the provided [sampleoutput_placeholder.csv](sampleoutput_placeholder.csv) file to `sampleoutput.csv`
+    - Confirm that the [Bulk Upload Sample](https://github.com/osisoft/sample-ocs-bulk_upload-dotnet) has been run and the necessary data and data view are in your OCS Namespace
+  - If using a different data set
+    - Obtain a csv of the data view output for this period using a tool of your choice
+      - For example, use this sample to generate a data frame, visually inspect it for accuracy, then save it to csv using [write.csv](https://www.rdocumentation.org/packages/AlphaPart/versions/0.8.1/topics/write.csv)
+    - Save this csv as `sampleoutput.csv` in the sample's root folder
-- Replace the values prefixed with `test_only_` in this file as necessary
+- Replace the values prefixed with `test_only_` in the `config.yml` file as necessary.
-  - Note: The placeholder file preloads these data view values for use with the bulk upload sample wind data
+  - Note: The placeholder file preloads these data view values for use with the [Bulk Upload Sample](https://github.com/osisoft/sample-ocs-bulk_upload-dotnet) wind turbine data
-- Execute the tests in the terminal
+- Execute the tests in the R terminal
   - library(devtools)
   - use_testthat
   - test()